aiidateam/aiida-tutorials/docs/sections/data/groups.md

 # Organising your data

 In this section of the tutorial we will focus on how to organise and explore the data in an AiiDA database.
-We will be using the previously created database entries for this tutorial.
+You will be using the previously created database entries for this tutorial.
 To follow the tutorial, you can use the profile into which you have previously imported this data, or you may wish to create a fresh profile and import the archive into that.
 To do so, you can copy-paste the following code into a terminal after activating your AiiDA virtual environment: